"Dragon King" marries commoner in reclusive Bhutan

 Bhutan, known as the "Land of the Thunder Dragon" has been happy to promote a Shangri-la image with its snow-capped peaks and largely untouched forests.
 People must still wear the traditional knee-length robes in public.

-Bhutan is known for its "Gross National Happiness" index, that measures personal well-being and the environment rather than focusing on economic growth.
+Bhutan is known for its "Gross National Happiness" index, that measures personal well-being and the environment rather than focussing on economic growth.

 It has been reluctant to open up to the rest of the world.
 Tourism was only allowed in the 1970s, and when the first car arrived in the 1950s many people thought it was a fire-eating dragon.
 The capital's attempts to have traffic lights were thwarted by residents complaining they were unsightly.